robertluo2018/Creating-a-Yelp-Restaurant-Recommender/index.md

 # Abstract

 ## About the Author
 This project was completed by Robert Luo, an Applied Mathematics student at Northwestern University (graduating Spring 2018).
 Please feel free to send comments or feedback to robertluo@u.northwestern.edu.
-An in-depth report of this project can be downloaded in the .zip file linked above. [download](https://robertluo2018.github.io/Yelp-Restaurant-Recommender/project_proposal_RobertLuo.pdf)
+An in-depth report of this project can be downloaded [here](https://robertluo2018.github.io/Yelp-Restaurant-Recommender/project_proposal_RobertLuo.pdf).

 ## About the Project